Album - Morgan Wallen - I'm the Problem

 Maybe then you'll understand”

-As well as mentally punishing ‘Mr City Man’ by imagining him having to toil away at a blue collar job for months on end, and then driving for miles and miles just to ‘hook up a winch’ in order to fix someone's truck, Morgan Wallen also envisions the man getting to experience the more positive aspects of a life in the sticks.
+As well as mentally punishing ‘Mr City Man’ by imagining him having to toil away at a blue collar job for months on end, and then driving for miles and miles just to ‘hook up a winch’ in order to fix someone's truck, Wallen and HARDY also envision the man getting to experience the more positive aspects of a life in the sticks.

-The snippet concludes with Morgan wondering whether this act of stepping into somebody else's shoes would provide ‘Mr City Man’ a newfound respect for the ‘redneck’ way of life, and whether he'd subsequently stop being critical and judgmental.
+The hook concludes with the duo wondering whether this act of stepping into somebody else's shoes would provide ‘Mr City Man’ a newfound respect for the ‘redneck’ way of life, and whether he'd subsequently stop being critical and judgmental.

 You work in four walls, and I'm workin’ four by fours